Frank J. Shakespeare

-Francis Joseph Shakespeare (April 9, 1925 – December 14, 2022) was an American diplomat and media executive.
-He was the president of CBS before entering public service.
+Francis Joseph Shakespeare (April 9, 1925 – December 14, 2022) was an American diplomat, political consultant and media executive.
+He was a vice president of the CBS network, and an executive vice president, before entering public service.
 He served as the United States ambassador to Portugal from 1985 to 1986 and the United States ambassador to the Holy See from 1986 to 1989.
 He later served as an honorary member of the board of trustees for The Heritage Foundation.

 Early life and education

 Born in New York City to Francis and Frances (née Hughes) Shakespeare on April 9, 1925, and raised in the Catholic faith, Shakespeare graduated from the College of the Holy Cross in 1946 with a Bachelor of Science.
 He also served in the U.S. Navy from 1945 to 1946.

 Career

 Shakespeare was vice president of CBS in New York City from 1963 to 1965, then executive vice president from 1965 to 1967, when he was appointed by President Richard Nixon as director of the United States Information Agency.
 After serving in this capacity from 1969-1973, he returned to the private sector as executive vice president of Westinghouse in New York.
 In 1975 he became vice chairman of RKO General.

 In 1981 President Ronald Reagan named him chairman of the Board for International Broadcasting, the entity which oversaw the operations of Radio Free Europe.
 He held this position until 1985, when Reagan appointed him United States Ambassador to Portugal.
 The following year, in September 1986, Shakespeare was appointed United States Ambassador to the Holy See.

 From 1979, Shakespeare was an honorary member of the board of trustees for The Heritage Foundation, a Washington, D.C.–based public policy research institute.
 He also served as a trustee of the Lynde and Harry Bradley Foundation of Milwaukee, Wisconsin.